melody-curriculum/computational-thinking/README.md

 <a name="abstraction"></a>
 ##More on Abstraction(10 min)
 Abstraction involves filtering out what we do not need to better concentrate on what we do need to solve a problem.
-This is an important strategy because
+This is an important strategy because it allows us to only focus on what really matters, which in turn will make patterns more transparent.

 **Challenge**: Use abstraction to answer the following questions.